cattymod/docs/docs/website/url-parameters.md

 :::note
 ## Only "hidden" URL parameters are listed here {#only-hidden-url-parameters-are-listed-here}
 CattyMod will automatically store settings such as turbo mode, 60 FPS, high quality pen, etc. in the URL, but some advanced options still need to be manually applied.
-This page only documents these advanced options but also some options that might help.
+This page only documents these advanced options and ones useful for specific purposes.
 :::